Download a PDF of the article here

-The purpose of this article is to discuss what a subpena is and how you should respond to a subpena if you are served with one.
+The purpose of this article is to discuss what a subpoena is and how you should respond to a subpoena if you are served with one.

 Federal and state laws also permit legislative and administrative bodies to serve subpoenas to compel attendance at hearings or to produce documents, and arbitration tribunals (such as the American Arbitration, etc.) are also authorized to issue subpoenas.

 In California, subpoenas are issued either through the courts, legislative body or administrative body, or self-issued, meaning that an attorney will obtain an approved form from the court and will issue it by signing it, in which case it is issued by the attorney rather than by the court.
 [Code of Civil Procedure §1986.]

 What to do if You Receive a Subpoena